 Silicon spatulas are another vital tool for me.
 They’re relatively new in my life, but I find that I use the miniature ones all the time, the large ones too.
 I suggest arming yourself with a variety of sizes, in multiples.

 You may not think of them as essential kitchen tools but tasting spoons are so handy – these sit near the stove and go into sauces, soups, stews, custards, jam…anything that needs a quick taste to get it right.
 My favorite are wood spoons handmade in Konya, in Turkey.
 They don’t absorb flavors, they do get just the right amount.
 Any soupssoup spoon do, though.

-I can’t cook without pastry brushes.
-They work for brushing egg glaze on a tart, brushing butter or oil on fruit or vegetables before they hit the grill, brushing flour off of pastry before filling it, brushing bread with oil before toasting it…and then there is the Peugeot pepper grinder.
-It is a lifetime investment that won’t let you down.
-The pepper inside?
-Voatsiperify, from Madagascar, the very best.
+I love pastry brushes .
+They make me feel artistic (!), but more than that, they’re indispensable for brushing egg glaze on a tart, brushing butter or oil on fruit or vegetables before they hit the grill, brushing flour off of pastry before filling it, brushing bread with oil before toasting it.
+Get yourself many and wash them carefully after each use.

 Chopsticks and miscellaneous wooden utensils come in handy all the time.
 Somehow, a chopstick is the perfect tool for stirring chocolate, mixing spices into rice, breaking up pasta in water.
-And all those spoons – they’re for mini tastes of everything and the wooden spreaders work for making sure that jam is smooth on the bottom of the tart, or the chicken liver pate is perfectly presented, or the aioli looks just right in the bowl.
+And all those spoons I use for mini tastes or for serving tapenade or aioli, dukkah or a variety of mustards.
+As for the wooden spreaders, they’re ideal for making sure that jam is smooth on the bottom of the tart, or the chicken liver pate is perfectly presented, or the aioli looks just right in the bowl.